Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 ├── _config.yml
 ├── index.md
 ```

-This allows the user to leave a comment on each post, with the small caveat that they must already logged be into Github—registration is free, no catch!
+This allows the user to leave a comment on each post, with the small caveat that they must already logged be into Github.
 The comments appear as issues in the Github repository, which I can also delete, effectively allowing the owner to moderate the discussion, which I see as a plus.

 ![GIF image illustrating how utterances comments can be managed as Github issues](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-comments.gif?raw=true)